1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What Is Anemia?

-Anemia occurs when your body doesn't have enough healthy red blood cells or hemoglobin to carry adequate oxygen to your tissues.
-This shortage often leads to fatigue, weakness, and other symptoms that can affect daily life.
+Anemia is the situation, which occurs when your body does not have the necessary healthy red blood cells or hemoglobin to deliver enough oxygen to the body tissues.
+This loss often can lead to exhaustion, debilitation and other symptoms that can affect the life.

 Common Symptoms